CRPS and RSD in the Lower Leg and Foot – Symptoms, Causes, Treatment and Recovery

 Burning Nights is a site dedicated to helping CRPS sufferers.
 The site offers a number of support resources to help with the overwhelming aspects of this condition.

 For sufferers, CRPS is a very misunderstood chronic disease that requires in-depth research and understanding to productively survive with its diagnosis.
-Surgical and non-surgical treatments are available, but each should be considered very carefully with a doctor’s supervision.
+Surgical and non-surgical treatments are available for RSD recovery, but each should be considered very carefully with a doctor’s supervision.
 If your lower leg is affected, it is important to find the mobility device that best fits your lifestyle and gives you back your freedom while you are in recovery.

 |The information above is intended for informational purposes only and is not intended to prevent, treat, or diagnose any illness or disease.
 We aim to provide the highest quality information, so if you have any questions on the information above, we welcome your feedback!|